Back to Blog

 Where it falls short:

-• Newer platform with a smaller user base than established players
+• Newer platform with a smaller ecosystem than decade-old incumbents

 • Fewer third-party integrations (though the API is open)